Declaring Constants and Variables

 keyword.

-As said before, if you need a counter for instance, you must use the var
+constant cannot be modified, if you need a mutable variable, you must use the var

 keyword.